JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Searches up to *Count* characters for the first character in the set of characters specified by *Cset*.
 If a character is found, the range is collapsed to that point.
 The start of the search and the direction are also specified by *Count*.

 ```
-FUNCTION CTextRange2.MoveUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
+FUNCTION MoveUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveUntil(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta